Hoffman Estates, Ill. (October 4, 2023)

 Kristle studied Human Resources and Business Management at Madison College, originally intending to become a Director of Christian Education and then an Elementary School teacher.
 She shares, “I firmly believe that learning and education is not a linear experience and that there are many paths for people to achieve success in their lives.”

 Bollans currently resides in Madison, WI with her husband and two children.
 She looks forward to her closer involvement with the Foundation.
 “I believe in the mission and the vision for CREF; it aligns with me personally.”

-Industry members interested in getting involved and supporting the Collision Repair Education Foundation’s efforts to assist secondary and post-secondary collision repair training programs should contact Brandon Eckenrode, Director of Development, at 312-231-0258 or Brandon.Eckenrode@ed-foundation.org.
+Industry members interested in getting involved and supporting the Collision Repair Education Foundation’s efforts to assist secondary and post-secondary collision repair training programs can Contact Us to learn about the many ways to get involved.
+Monetary donations can be made online.

 The Collision Repair Education Foundation, founded in 1991, is a not-for-profit organization dedicated to supporting collision repair educational programs, schools, and students to create qualified, entry-level employees and connect them with an array of career opportunities.
 For information on how to donate to programs supported by the Education Foundation, visit us online at: www.CollisionEducationFoundation.org.

-If you would like more information about this topic, please email firstname.lastname@example.org.
+If you would like more information about this topic or any of CREF’s initiatives, please email firstname.lastname@example.org.